beauremus/pacsys/docs/index.md

 ## What is PACSys?

 PACSys is a Python library that lets you interact with ACNET (aka ACSys) without needing to understand the underlying protocols.
-It provides a synchronous API with async internals to enable performance Python scripting.
+It provides a synchronous API with async internals to enable high-performance Python scripting.

-High level features:
+High-level features:

 - **Read/Stream** device values (regular and Fast Time Plot)
 - **Write** settings (with proper authorization)
-- **Full data type support** - alarm, status, etc.
+- **Full data type support** -- alarm, status, etc.
 - **Notebook-friendly sync API** (async internals, sync public interface)

-Low level features:
+Low-level features:

 - **Raw ACNET UDP/TCP** - talk to tasks like a civilized member of ACNET society (via acnetd TCP/UDP)
 - **FTPMAN implemented for snapshots** - yes, really